Grammy Awards: Issues with women

 In 2020, comedy star Tiffany Haddish turned down the invitation to host the 63rd Annual Grammy Awards pre-telecast premiere ceremony when they said that she would have to pay her own way.
 In an exclusive interview with Variety, Haddish revealed that she was told to cover the cost of hair, makeup, and wardrobe for the three-hour event, adding, "I don't know if this might mean I might not get nominated ever again, but I think it's disrespectful".
 When contacted, the Recording Academy explained that the premiere ceremony is not a CBS program and is hosted by the Academy, a not-for-profit organization, meaning that artists, hosts and performers have to perform free every year.
 They also noted that the issue would have no impact in Haddish's future nomination.

 In 2022, the Grammys were criticized for nominating, and subsequently awarding, Louis C.K. a Best Comedy Album prize for his comedy special Sincerely Louis C.K.
 The album made light of, and included jokes about, the multiple sexual misconduct revelations he had admitted to years earlier.
 In 2023, the Grammys faced significant backlash for debuting a new award called the Dr. Dre Global Impact Award, due to the rapper's history of violence against women.

+Criticism over the Best Asian Pop Performance category

+In July 2026, the Recording Academy faced criticism following the introduction of the Best Asian Pop Music Performance category for the 69th Annual Grammy Awards.
+Critics argued that creating a region-specific category for Asian pop music risked segregating Asian artists from the general pop fields rather than promoting equal recognition.
+On July 29, South Korean group BTS announced that they would not submit to the Grammy Awards and withdraw their music from consideration, stating that "(They) have decided not to submit for Grammy consideration this year.
+We hope our music can be heard and loved for what it is, rather than being divided by region or language.", calling for Asian artists to be evaluated alongside all other international acts in existing genre categories.

+The announcement prompted widespread discussion within the global music industry and among fans.
+Several media outlets described BTS's decision as one of the most significant public challenges to the Recording Academy's diversity initiatives since the group first received Grammy nominations.
+The controversy also had industry commentators debating whether the award represented greater recognition for Asian music or reinforced geographic and cultural separation within the Grammy Awards.